juddisjudd/paxdeiclans/README.md

 - Built for the Pax Dei community
 - Uses shadcn/ui for component styling
-- Discord integration for real-time server stats
+- Discord integration for real-time server stats & Authentication.

 ---